 During the course of this research we have managed to gain an improved overview of the Energy Union and appreciate the efforts and process involved in delivering energy policies.
-Through application of the Decision Quality framework numerous points and issues, challenges and opportunities in the EU's Energy Union policy process were highlighted.
+By reviewing this policy we have established.
+Through application of the Decision Quality framework numerous points and issues, challenges and opportunities in the EU's Energy Union policy process were highlighted and identified.

-By applying the Decision Quality framework we were able to critique if the: appropriate framing, assessment of alternatives, communication of information, consequences or values, logical reasoning and analytical assessment were sufficiently developed and analyzed to support the policy development and implementation.
+We were able to critique if the: appropriate framing, assessment of alternatives, communication of information, consequences or values, logical reasoning and analytical assessment were sufficiently developed and analyzed to support the policy development and implementation.
 Furthermore we could quality appraise the efforts required or in place to support the project selection and financing of activities to ensure effective commitment to energy transition and climate actions.